ringcentral/ringcentral-api-docs/docs/team-messaging/events/outgoing-webhooks.md

 ## Subscribing to an outgoing event

 RingCentral maintains a [generalized subscription framework](../../notifications/index.md) through which all outgoing events emitted by the platform can be subscribed to by a developer.
-This system allows developers to elect how they wish to receive an event, for example via a webhook, or via PubNub.
+This system allows developers to elect how they wish to receive an event, for example via a webhook, or via Web Socket.

 In order to subscribe to an outgoing event, your application must have the "Webhook Subscription" scope associated with it.